Vietnam e-Visa 2025: Complete Guide & First-Hand Tips

 Why does the Vietnam e-Visa result arrive late?

-There are different reasons why your e-Visa result for Vietnam is late, either national holidays, a significant amount of applications, or your payment not being processed yet.
+Your Vietnam e-Visa result can be late because of national holidays, many applications, or your payment not being processed yet.

-You can use your e-Visa to enter Vietnam through 42 international checkpoints, including airports, land borders, and sea ports.
+You can use the Vietnam e-Visa to enter Vietnam through 42 international checkpoints, including airports, land borders, and sea ports

 Airports allowing entry with Vietnam e-Visa:

-• Tan Son Nhat Airport (in Ho Chi Minh City)
+• Tan Son Nhat Airport (Ho Chi Minh City)

 Landports allowing entry with Vietnam e-Visa:

-• Huu Nghi International Border Gate in Lang Son province
+• Huu Nghi international border gate, Lang Son province

-• Lao Cai International Border Gate in Lao Cai province
+• Lao Cai international border gate, Lao Cai province

-• La Lay International Border Gate in Quang Tri province
+• La Lay international border gate, Quang Tri province

-• Moc Bai International Border Gate in Tay Ninh province
+• Moc Bai international border gate, Tay Ninh province

-• Tinh Bien International Border Gate in An Giang province
+• Tinh Bien international border gate, An Giang province

 Seaports allowing entry with Vietnam e-Visa: